Categories: Getting started, Regarding visa/residence permit

 Many (international) students are surprised or even shocked when they receive their first exam results.
 If you received several grades between 3,0 and 4,0 it means that you are struggling with your studies.
 It is not uncommon for students who join a completely foreign academic system to find out that their lecturers’ expectations and exam design differs extremely from what they are used to.
 If this “shock” has happened to you once, it is time to adapt your strategies for studying and exam preparation:

-• Make it a habit to attend all of your courses physically and regularly.
-If you need to work a lot alongside your studies and have trouble attending your courses physically, choose fewer courses (15 – 20 ECTS) that do not clash with your work schedule and invest your full energy into those courses.
+- Make it a habit to attend all of your courses physically and regularly.
+If you need to work a lot alongside your studies to finance yourself and have trouble attending your courses physically, choose fewer courses (20 ECTS) that do not clash with your work schedule and invest your full energy in those courses.

 If you have adapted your exam preparation strategies according to the above tips but your grades are not improving and you feel that your studies are torturing you, start thinking about an exit strategy:

-• With a grade average between 3,0 and 4,0 you will have a hard time finding a supervisor for a master’s thesis as well as applying for a job in Germany.
+- With a grade average between 3,0 and 4,0 you will have a hard time finding a supervisor for a master’s thesis as well as applying for a job in Germany/Europe.
 If you are planning to return to your home country after your studies anyway and believe that your grade average will be considered acceptable on your local job market, you can take the risk and continue your studies.
-It might still make sense to look into the options outlined below.
+However, it will still be very problematic for your to find a master’s thesis, which will prolong your studies and worsen your financial burden.
+Therefore, it may still make sense to look into the options outlined below.

-• If your main goal is to work in Germany you need to develop a plan of action:
+- If your main goal is to work in Germany you need to develop a different plan of action:

 How does the German healthcare system work and what do I do if I need to see a doctor?